|Mass Representative||Pam C 01628 823530||Shirley F 01628 633406||Anna P 07590 545645|

 NEW LIFE/START, NEW BEGINNINGS Are you divorced, separated or bereaved?
 After Easter, we are starting a new evening or weekend group to share friendship, support and laughter / happiness / have some fun.
 If you would like to come along, please give your contact details to Gillian, Fr Liam or speak to Carol McQ (normally at 9.30am Mass) on 01628 781976.
 We really hope you can join us, or indeed anyone you know from the surrounding community who you think might enjoy this support group.

-MAIDENHEAD WOMEN’S GROUP FOR EUROPEAN FRIENDSHIP The group was set up in 1965 with the initial aim to inform ourselves and others of matters in Europe, concerning women, through lectures and exchange visits.
+MAIDENHEAD WOMEN’S GROUP FOR EUROPEAN FRIENDSHIP The group was set up in 1965 with the initial aim to be informed about matters in Europe, concerning women, through lectures and exchange visits.
 In each of Maidenhead’s twin towns, sister groups were set up to encourage friendship and understanding.
 The aims remain after 50 years of friendship despite time moving on.
-Our group has a regular programme of exchange visits with other European groups, both visiting and hosting annually: St Cloud in France, Bad Godesberg in Germany, Frascati in Italy, Kortrijk in Belgium and, since 2004, Salzburg in Austria.
-We meet at the United Reform Church, West St, Maidenhead every second Wednesday of the month at 2.30pm when we have guest speakers on broadly European topics.
-To support this, in Maidenhead, we also have European literature, art and music groups as well as language conversation groups.
+The group has a regular programme of exchange visits with other European groups, both visiting and hosting annually: St Cloud in France, Bad Godesberg in Germany, Frascati in Italy, Kortrijk in Belgium and, since 2004, Salzburg in Austria.
+They meet at the United Reformed Church, West St, Maidenhead every second Wednesday of the month at 2.30pm when they have guest speakers on broadly European topics.
+To support this, in Maidenhead, they also have European literature, art and music groups as well as language conversation groups.
 If you are interested in joining this non‑political, non‑sectarian European Friendship group (no second language necessary), more information can be obtained at: www.europeanfriendshipcircle.org or by phoning Anne on 01753 642078.

 CATHOLIC SINGLES is an organisation which helps single Catholics of all ages (over 18 years) meet other single Catholics, either one to one or through social events.
 For further information visit www.catholicsingles.org.uk or tel.
 0161 941 3498.